Spittin' Chiclets: History

+The podcasters participate in YouTube golf events known as Sandbagger Invitationals with other former NHL players and other content creators.
+Whitney, Bissonnette, and Yandle all participated in the inaugural Internet Invitational, which was a Youtube golf event organized by Barstool Sports and Bob Does Sports.

+The video version of the podcast began airing exclusively on Netflix beginning on January 12, 2026.

 Pink Whitney

 Pink Whitney is a brand of vodka launched as a joint venture between Barstool Sports and E & J Gallo Winery's New Amsterdam Vodka label.
 The idea for the drink was spawned during an ad read for New Amsterdam Vodka where the hosts were asked how they drink their vodka.
 Host Ryan Whitney would answer that he mixes his vodka with pink lemonade and that anyone with "any brains" “any balls" and "any sort of confidence" would do the same.
 Fans of the show quickly began mixing pink lemonade with their vodka inspiring New Amsterdam Vodka and Barstool Sports to partner to create the drink for commercial sale.
 The drink became a massive success and now annually sells over 100 million dollars' worth of vodka and is North America's fastest growing flavored vodka brand.

 Big Deal Brew

 In 2022, in conjunction with Labatt, Spittin' Chiclets announced a beer venture named Big Deal Brewing, deriving from the popular slogan that the podcast coined.
 The first beer was the Golden Ale which hit shelves in October 2022.